Drugs Used in Mechanical Ventilation Graphic

 Benzodiazepines

-The types of benzodiazepines used in mechanical ventilation include:
+The key benzodiazepines used during mechanical ventilation include:

 • Diazepam (Valium)